 Whether you’re a new grad who wants to get a grip on how much you owe and set up a payment plan or a working professional who wants to find out how much you’ve paid off of your total balance, keeping tabs on your student loan numbers is an important part of financial wellbeing.
 But for something that is so important, it can be surprisingly confusing to locate all your student loan information.

-The simplest answer to the question “how to view my federal student loans” is through the National Student Loan Data System (NSLDS).
-The NSLDS website is run by the U.S. Department of Education and offers a convenient option for getting a comprehensive picture of all of your federal loans.
+Student loan holders can view their federal student loans via the Federal Student Aid website (FSA), which is run by the Office of the U.S. Department of Education.
+It offers a convenient option for getting a comprehensive picture of all federal loans.

 • The number and types of loans you have